 - Bed Mobility.
 If the patient is in the acute setting and cannot tolerate higher level mobility, working on rolling bed-level as well as completing supine to side lying to sitting edge of bed for ADLs is a great way to work up to more advanced functional mobility.

 - Bathroom transfer training, such as toilet sit to stands with multiple repetitions.
 Stepping in/out of the tub or shower several times depending on what the patient has at home is also great for endurance.

-- Wheelchair mobility off the unit into the community or to/from the gym.
-This one you just have to be careful with as Physical Therapy addresses this in their FIMs (in the inpatient rehab setting) so I like to document this as community re-entry wheelchair-level to the gift shop (as an example) if the patient will be going home in a wheelchair.
+- Wheelchair mobility off the unit into the community (outside or even the gift shop), or to/from the gym.
+With this activity, you just have to be careful with as Physical Therapy also may address this in the inpatient rehab setting, so I like to document this as community re-entry wheelchair-level to the gift shop (as an example) if the patient will be going home in a wheelchair.
 Self-propelling takes a lot of effort but really works wonders on endurance and strength.

 - Community re-entry tasks help with ambulating around the unit and strengthen skills like route planning and dynamic standing balance.
 As well, patients can retrieve empty grocery containers at high and low surfaces to simulate grocery shopping.
 Community re-entry to actual grocery stores, ambulating around obstacles, and over uneven terrain outdoors is also great if you’re able to do this at your facility.

 These activities are not only great for activity tolerance retraining but are also the more fun interventions, in my experience.